barun-saha/kodeagent/README.md

         print_response(response, only_final=True)
 ```

-You can also create a CodeAct agent, which will execute Python code to use the tools.
+You can also create a CodeActAgent, which leverages the core CodeAct pattern to generate and execute Python code on the fly for complex tasks.
 For example:

 ```python
 from kodeagent import CodeActAgent